jdeisenberg/icljs/_sources/strings.rst

 Converting Strings to Numbers
 ===============================

-As you will see in the section about :doc:`accessing HTML forms </html_forms>`, when you get information from the person using your program, it will always be in the form of a string.
+As you will see in the section about :doc:`accessing web pages </web_pages>`, when you get information from the person using your program, it will always be in the form of a string.
 Let’s say your web page asks for a person’s age.
 When they type ``56``, what you will get is the *string* ``"56"``, and you have to convert it to numeric form.

 You do this by using JavaScript’s ``parseInt`` function for integers, or with ``parseFloat`` for numbers with decimals.
 Here’s how you use such functions: